 Many of today’s classrooms are designed and practiced as teaching classrooms, where the actions and learning are focused on and driven by the teacher.
 Teaching classrooms, however, do not match the needs and expectations for 21st Century learning.
 To be successful in the 21st Century students need to be engaged in learning classrooms, where the actions and learning are focused on student outcomes and classroom practices that strengthen and deepen not only students’ content knowledge but their overall ability to think deeply, communicate, analyze, problem solve, and take responsibility for their learning.

 There has also been, over the last decade, a shift in thinking about what students should be able to know and do when they graduate from high school.
 Completing courses is no longer the only requirement for graduating.
-Students must demonstrate their knowledge, and now, in the era of the Common Core, demonstrate what they can do with what they have learned.
-All of these expectations and shared attitudes have influenced to the overall culture of education.
+Students must demonstrate their knowledge, and now, in the era of more rigorous state math standards, demonstrate what they can do with what they have learned.
+All of these expectations and shared attitudes have influenced the overall culture of education.
 While there has been this overall change, many classrooms have not had the cultural shift that will allow for student success.
 And, while each classroom culture is dependent on the teacher’s expectations, attitudes, goals, and practices, it is not okay for students to experience classroom cultures that are extremely different year after year.

 - Introduction to Learning Classrooms

 - Rich Learning Discourse

 - Putting the Pieces Together: Creating Your Learning Classroom